ResearchComputing/Documentation/docs/access/amc-access.md

-## Login Instructions for CU Anschutz
+## SSH Key-Based Authentication for Anschutz Medical Campus

+### Anschutz Medical Campus users can access the Alpine Supercomputer using ssh keys.
+Please contact hpcsupport@cuanschutz.edu to initiate this process.

 ### *Prerequisites:*
 * If you do not already have an XSEDE/ACCESS account, follow the instructions [here]( https://identity.access-ci.org/new-user) for new user registration.
 Please direct any questions about new accounts to the ACCESS ticketing system (https://access-ci.atlassian.net/servicedesk/customer/portal/2/create/30).